nerdfiles/douadevops/topics.md

 So, Real Estate Developer :: Web Developer: If we're going to be "modest," as it were, we'd say "Web Builder."

+### What are the contents of SRS software Requirement Specification?

+Writing a Software Requirement Specification

 ## AngularJS

 ### [Where can I find ideas for an angularJS project?](https://www.quora.com/Where-can-I-find-ideas-for-an-angularJS-project/answer/Aaron-Alan-Alexander)